DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-07-24-showing-fee-and-salary-information-in-offer-details.md

 ![Screenshot showing a ‘Details of offer’ heading, under which the fees for UK and international students are given.
 It also says that “an additional fee of £625 will apply if candidates take up the option of a PGCE qualification.”](details-of-offer-with-fee.png)

-For courses offering a salary, we show the text that is shown on Find.
+For courses offering a salary, we show the text was entered by providers in Publish.
 This often refers to a pay scale.

 ![Screenshot showing a ‘Details of offer’ heading, under which the salary is listed as “The school will pay the salary as an unqualified teacher scale 1 as a minium.”](details-of-offer-with-salary.png)